Translate

 Current Church models: Railroads in the Age of Airplanes

-Image result for trains and airplanesIf the people who built the railroads in North America where actually interested in transporting people, they would probably now own the airlines.
+Image result for trains and airplanesIf the people who built the railroads in North America were actually interested in transporting people, they would probably now own the airlines.
 But they don't.

 Industrial historians tell us that once railroad companies had completed the huge task of running track across the US & Canada, they lost their focus.
 Though their business vision was the free movement of people and goods, once the task of the railroad had been completed, they lost sight of the key end.
 Instead they settled in on the one means to that end.